 11. Patagonia Down Sweater.
 I foolishly considered not bringing this.
 But because it packs so small (about the size of a small cantaloupe), weighs a mere 12 ounces, and keeps me mighty warm, I decided to bring it along at the last minute.
 And I’m glad that I did; some mornings were a little chilly, and, at the end of the day, once the sun dropped below the surrounding mountains, the temperatures dropped quickly.

 12. Patagonia Merino 2 Lightweight T-shirt.
 My other shirt.
 I rotated this and #5 daily with the idea that if it got really cold, I could double-up.
 But I was never that cold.
+Again, Patagonia doesn’t make this particular item any longer, but plenty of other places do.

 13. Pony Slip Ons.
 I didn’t pack camp shoes on the advice I got from Andrew Skurka’s book.
 But by the end of the third day, I was wishing I had a pair of lightweight shoes to knock around camp at night.
 So I picked these up at VVR for something like $12.
 I was happy I did.